I Sing the Body Electric

 In the 1990 film Awakenings, based on Oliver Sacks’s memoir of the same name, a patient named Lucy Fishman (Alice Drummond), although in a semi-catatonic state, suddenly catches a ball when it’s thrown to her.

-Lucy is with us in this universe.
-She’s achieving our M/E—but her c’s are severely deranged.
+She is with us in this universe.
+She’s achieving our density, our M/E—but her c’s are severely deranged.

 Her derangement is similar to that of Parkinson’s—another illness, like encephalitis lethargica, that responds, temporarily, to L-Dopa.
 Another illness in which the sufferer is too far backward in time.

-“Watch watch watch watch watch,” he implores, barely able to speak.
+“Watch watch watch watch watch,” the patient implores, barely able to speak.
 “Learn learn learn learn learn—Learn from me.”

 *